- What do we mean by “physical activity”?

-There are many factors which can influence our weight, including our sleep pattern, genetics, age and lifestyle habits.
+There are many factors which can influence our weight, including our:

 Physical activity will increase your weight loss success and offers many other benefits – some you may not actually be able see or feel but will be internally reducing your risk of disease and extending your life.